 The uniforms went through another change in the 70’s when it was decided to change the kilt to the Cameron of Erracht old colors.
 In addition, the full plaids were dropped, as were the feather bonnets.

-The band now wears the Ancient Cameron kilts with black fur sporrans, black “Prince Charlie” jackets, and black glenngaries.
+The band now wears the Ancient Cameron kilt with special made black leather sporrans decorated with the Cameron cap badge insignia, black Argyle Jackets and vests and black glenngaries.
 This uniform is much more adaptable to the warm Southern California climate and gives the band a very formal appearance.
-In parades and on warmer days the band wears grey short sleeved shirts.
+In parades, competition and on warmer days the band wears blue dress shirts and black vests.

-The Cameron Highlanders have been performing over the last fifty-five years and have been competing with fair regularity since the late 1950’s.
+The Cameron Highlanders have been performing over the last seventy 76 years and have competed almost every year since the early 1950’s.
 They were one of the original founding members of the Pacific Coast Pipe Band Association, now the Western United States Pipe Band Association.
 The band first competed as a “B” band and in the 1970’s entered the “A” band ranks.
 The band did well during these years but dropped out of the competition scene for about five years in the mid seventies.
 During that time, the P.C.P.B.A. reoriented the association, creating Grade I, II, III, and IV bands to better align the West Coast with Scotland.
 At that time, the Camerons were placed in grade III.
-Since that time, the band has always been among the prizewinners and has won numerous championships, including the WUSPBA championships at Reno in 1996.
+The band has continually been among the prizewinners won numerous championships, including the WUSPBA championships at Reno in 1996.
 After a sabbatical from the competition field for the 1999 season, the band returned in 2000 to finish 2nd in the WUSPBA standings.
 For the next several years, the band has perpetually placed in the top three bands in Grade III.

-In 2005, several of the key members of the band left for other endeavors and the Cameron Grade III band temporarily dissolved.
-The band fielded a Grade IV band at only one competion in 2005, and has begun a rebuilding process.
+In 2005, several of the key members of the band left for other endeavors and the Cameron Grade III band dissolved.
+The band fielded a Grade IV band at only one competition in 2005, and began a rebuilding process.
 Charlie worked as an instructor for the band for one season and then took over the position of Pipe Major to help move the Grade IV in the winning direction.
 During the first year under his leadership the band moved up the prize winners list culminating the season with a 1st and 4th place finish at the Seaside Highland Games in Ventura.
-Since then the band has been finished every competion in the top four of it’s grade including numerous 1st and 2nd place finishes.
+After that the band finished every competition in the top four of it’s grade including numerous 1st and 2nd place finishes.

-In 2010 the Cameron’s formed a Grade V band and over the past 3 seasons they have placed at every competition culminating in winning the Grade V WUSPBA championship for 2013.
+In 2010 the Cameron’s formed a Grade V band.
+Over the next 3 seasons they placed at every competition culminating in winning the Grade V WUSPBA championship for 2013 and 2015.

 In addition to competition, the band also performs at other functions including parades, parties, church services, and other public and private events.
 The full band membership currently consists of over sixty pipers, drummers and dancers.
 Membership is also open to non performing associate members that add another twenty five or more members to the roster.